CSCfi/csc-user-guide/docs/cloud/csc_notebooks/getting_started.md

 **Interface** JupyterLab or old Jupyter notebooks.
 Applicable only for Jupyter based applications.

 **Download Method** The location to download the course contents from.
 Choose *git clone* if you wish to clone a git repository.
 Choose *Download from url* if you have contents hosted in Allas or other HTTP accessible location and provide the url.
+Content is downloaded to $HOME folder of any instance by default.

 !!!Note

-    The external location should be publicly accessible.
+    The external location needs to be publicly accessible.
 For example git repositories should be public.

 As an alternative, the course material can be provided through `shared` folder.
-Workspace owner can prepare the shared folder in advance.
-The folder is visible but read-only for normal workspace members.
+The workspace owner can prepare the shared folder in advance.
+The folder is visible for everyone, but is read-only for course participants.
 [See data persistence document for more information](data_persistence.md).

-**Work folder per user** Whether `my-work` folder is available for users in this application.
+**Work folder per user** Whether persistent user-based `my-work` folder is available for users in this application.
 This is enabled by default.

 ### Invite users